coderplex-org/learn/web-dev/Frontend/Libraries & Frameworks/Learn-React.md

 ### Tasks :

-* Create a component `<Greet />` which displays "Good morning/evening/night" based on the time.
+* Create an application with component `<Greet />` which displays "Good morning/evening/night" based on the time.

 ## Data flow